 You might be looking at a used Toyota Tundra to buy.
 You love the way it looks and drives.
 You’re smart to consider buying a used pickup, too.
-But, before you take the plunge, let’s review which years for the Tundra that had the most complaints.
-In fact, there is one model year in particular, that CarComplaints.com considers the worst for Toyota Tundra.
+However, before you take the plunge, let’s review which years of the Tundra that had the most complaints.
+In fact, there is one model year in particular that Car Complaints considers the worst for the Toyota Tundra.

-Exciting updates for the 2020 Tundra
+Exciting updates for the 2022 Toyota Tundra

 Owners cited air injection pump failures, secondary air pumps sticking, and knocking in the pistons.
 Even the National Highway Traffic Safety Administration reports issues with Tundra’s speed control, engine cooling, and the accelerator pedal.

-When determining the worst year for an automaker, CarComplaints takes into consideration a variety of issues.
+When determining the worst year for an automaker, Car Complaints takes into consideration a variety of issues.
 The number of complaints is a starting point.
-But, added to that is the average cost of repairs along with the mileage benchmarks when concerns occur.
+However, added to that is the average cost of repairs along with the mileage benchmarks when concerns occur.

-The used Tundra years you should buy
+The used Tundra model years you should buy

 Based on the best reviews, the fewest number of TSBs, and an overall lesser number of reported complications, there are a few older model years you may want to consider buying.
 Toyota Tundra’s exemplary years have been the 2009, 2013, and 2015 models.
 So far, these model years have presented the fewest concerns, meaning buying should be a sound investment.